-They (the Japanese) even got mad at us because we'd done so much damage from Ft.
-Drum over in Batean and killed so many of their Japanese.
-And we'd killed one of their big officer's brother with them that they'd took our hats off of us.
+They (the Japanese) even got mad at us because we'd done so much damage from Fort officer's brother with them that they'd took our hats off of us.
 They'd taken all our hats away and throwed them away.
-Some of the boys had been inside the fighting all the time we was in Bataan.
-They was inside this concrete battleship and didn't have any sunshine on them.
-They was really white.
-They looked like a bunch of sick people, they was so pale.
+Some of the boys had been inside the fighting all the time we was in was really white.
+They looked like a bunch of stick people, they was so pale.
 And the hot sun had come down and it made blisters on their face.
-They looked like people with burnt places on them with hot grease.
-I had seen some of them as big as chicken eggs or goose eggs on the side of their face--great big bags of blisters there.
+They looked like people with burned places on them with hot grease I had seen some of them as bag as chicken eggs or goose eggs on the side of their face - great big bags of blisters there.
 You'd punch it and water would run out of it.